The Patricia and Donald Shepherd Charitable Trust

 Given the trust's approach to grant-making, success appears to depend on:

 - Local Connection: Being based in or serving the York area significantly increases relevance to the trust's mission.
-The known beneficiaries are York-based organizations.
+The known beneficiaries are York-based organisations.

-- Youth Focus: Projects involving young people are explicitly prioritized.
-As stated in their policy, they particularly favor “those involving young people.”
+- Youth Focus: Projects involving young people are explicitly prioritised.
+As stated in their policy, they particularly favour “those involving young people.”

 - Trustee Knowledge: The trust only funds charities “of which the trustees have close personal knowledge, interest or association.”
 Building relationships with trustees through local charitable networks is essential.